inveniosoftware/docs-invenio-ils/docs/reference/api/provider.md

 # Provider API

-This document outlines the API endpoints available for managing providers in Invenio ILS.
+This document outlines the API endpoints available for managing providers in InvenioILS.

 * **List Providers**